 The following table sets forth information as of the record date, March 20, 2015, with respect to the only persons known by our Company to own beneficially more than 5% of our outstanding shares of Common Stock, based solely upon Schedule 13G and Schedule 13D reports filed with the SEC, and the number of shares of Common Stock and OP units beneficially owned by our directors and executive officers as a group.
 Each of the persons listed below, which has reported that it may be considered a beneficial owner of more than 5% of our outstanding shares of Common Stock, has certified in a Schedule 13G filed with the SEC that, to the best of its knowledge and belief, the shares were acquired in the ordinary course of business and were not acquired for the purpose of and do not have the effect of changing or influencing the control of our Company and were not acquired in connection with or as a participant in any transaction having such purpose or effect.
-The number of shares of Common Stock and OP Units beneficially owned by each director is set forth in "Information Regarding our Class I Director Nominees and Continuing Directors-Director Stock Ownership" and the number of shares of Common Stock and OP Units beneficially ownership."
+The number of shares of Common Stock and OP Units beneficially owned by each director is set forth in "Information Regarding our Class I Director Nominees and Continuing Directors-Director Stock Ownership" and the number of shares of Common Stock and OP Units beneficially owned by each named executive officer is set forth in "Executive Officers-Executive Officer Equity Ownership."

 Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class

-The Vanguard Group, Inc.(1) Denencial Ownership Class
+The Vanguard Group, Inc.(1) Deneneur o wheromp Ciuss

 100 Vanguard Boulevard

 Malvern, Pennsylvania 19355 21,448,211 13.55%

 Ontario Teachers' Pension Plan Board(2)

 5650 Yonge Street, 3 rd Floor

 Toronto, Ontario M2M 4H5, Canada 17,168,527 10.85%

 BlackRock, Inc.(3)

 55 East 52 nd Street

 New York, New York 10022 13,211,177 8.35%

 Cohen & Steers, Inc.(4)

 280 Park Avenue, 10 th Floor

 New York, New York 10017 10,210,686 6.45%

 All directors and executive officers as a group (17 persons)(5) 6,720,645 4.10%